 Keeping up with roof maintenance in the fall

 Summer is over and now it’s time for your fall roof inspection.
 In North Carolina, it is important to make sure your home’s roof was 1) able to endure the extreme temperatures found in our area during the summer months, and 2) is ready to take on the challenges of heavy precipitation and the windy fall weather.

 As a homeowner, you should be visually inspecting your roof at least four times a year, and the best way to remember this schedule is to give your roof a visual inspection at the change of every season.
-At TruBlue Roofing, we want to help with the inspection process, so we created a simple and convenient checklist to make life easier.
+At TruBlue Roofing and Remodeling, we want to help with the inspection process, so we created a simple and convenient checklist to make life easier.

 It is important to note that when you do a personal visual inspection of the roof it should be done from the safety of the ground, through a window, or on a sturdy ladder.